Rules of Competition

 2. Who can enter what

-• Members are assigned to Class A (advanced) or B (beginner/intermediate) by the club, based on the member's level of skill as a photographer.
+• Members are assigned to Class A or B by the club, based on the member's level of skill as a photographer.
 The executive committee may promote a member from Class B to Class A if it feels that person is misplaced.
 Any member may request to be moved from Class B to Class A at the end of the year.
-The Class B member who has earned the highest number of points in the monthly competition by the end of the year will be automatically promoted to Class A. The winner of the Shyan Award, as well as those who have earned a preponderance of high scores, will be considered for promotion by the executive committee.
+The Class B member who has earned the highest number of points in the monthly competition by the end of the year will be automatically promoted to Class A. The winner of the Shyan Award, as well as those who have won a preponderance of high scores, will be considered for promotion by the executive committee.

 • Photos that scored a 4 or 5 cannot be reentered in a subsequent competition, but the subject can be re-photographed.
 Photos that scored a 1, 2, or 3 in a previous competition, and that have correctable flaws that were noted by a judge, can be reentered once with those corrections made.